angusbean/weather-check/README.md

 Usage Example:

-Sent at Post Request on Port 3000,
+Sent at Post Request on Port 3000 as JSON,
 {
 	"lat": -33.86,
 	"long": 151.20